AyoungYa/scenarios/python/challenge-word-solitaire/step1.md

 # Sentence Input and Split

-Write a piece of code that can take an English sentence as input, split the sentence string into a list of words using whitespace as a delimiter.
+Write a piece of code that can take an English sentence as input, and split the sentence string into a list of words using whitespace as a delimiter.

 Here is an example: